Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) lower horizons;

-c) those horizons to which parts of trees and shrubs belong, serving as their support;
+c) those horizons to which the parts of trees and shrubs that serve as their support belong;

 29. Each phytocenotic horizon is characterized by: